rsyncOSX/RsyncUIdocs/content/post/Built.md

 Even though I am an educated IT person, most of my professional work has been as an IT manager and not a developer.
 Most of my coding experience is with private projects such as RsyncOSX and RsyncUI.
 Google is and has been a great resource for research and advice on how to solve specific problems.
 Reading about other developers code and discussions is always valuable input for me.
 The MVC pattern and single source of truth are important patterns for both apps.
 I have also tried to use all Apple Frameworks, utilizing most of the required built-in functions, like sorting or filter algorithms.
 And even if there are many lines of code in both apps, I have tried to write as little code as possible.
 So if you are looking at my code, keep this in mind, my code is only one of probably many ways to solve a problem.

+There is only some info further about RsyncOSX.
+RsyncOSX is stable for many years and it does the job.
+But parts of the source code is due for a revision and rewrite.
+The future is RsyncUI and source code in RsyncOSX is frozen.
+Only bugs are fixed.
+All ideas about QA and changes of code in RsyncOSX is implemented in RsyncUI.

 # RsyncUI vs RsyncOSX

 For the moment, there are more users of RsyncOSX than of RsyncUI.
 But the number of users of RsyncUI is growing.
 And Apple is clear: *SwiftUI*, which RsyncUI is developed by, is the future.
 This means new development is on RsyncUI.
 RsyncOSX is still maintained, but only issues have been fixed.
 RsyncUI and RsyncOSX share most of the code for the model components.
 The main differences between the two apps are the user interface (UI) and how the UI is built.
 Both apps utilise another great declarative library, Combine, developed by Apple, and JSON files for storing tasks, log records, and user configuration.